brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 ### Option: `warp_enable` (advanced option)

 If you want to route your home network(s) you can set this option to `true`.
-This will enable your cloudflared tunnel to proxy network traffic through your tunnel.
+This will enable proxying network traffic through your tunnel.

 Before setting this to `true` please have a look at the [cloudflared documentation][cloudflared-route].

-This add-on will take care of setting up cloudflared tunnel and routing specific configuration.
+This add-on will take care of setting up the Cloudflare Tunnel and routing specific configuration.
 All other configuration is up to you.

 An excerpt from the above documentation: